The Alleged Car: Real Life

-- The valves had to be adjusted each 30,000 miles.
+- The valves had to be adjusted every 30,000 miles.
 The engine had to be removed from the car for this.
 Of course, since you were changing the timing belt anyway...

 - The rear section of the bodywork rusted quickly.

-- It got such honors as "Crap Car" from BBC and "Worst Car of The Year" from Time Magazine.
+- It got such honors as "Crap Car" from the BBC and "Worst Car of The Year" from Time magazine.

 - The Fiat Ritmo/Strada, which, due to using Soviet steel that was heavily recycled and not zinc-plated, was infamous for quickly rusting away.
 Very few even exist anymore, much less function.
 By the way, FIAT was often backronymed as "Fix it Again, Tony/Tomorrow", or "Failure in Automotive Technology".